01-Introduction

 Please use the "Issues" function for comments.

-Data Engineers are the link between the management's data strategy and the data scientists that need to work with data.
+Data Engineers are the link between the management's data strategy and the data scientists or analysts that need to work with data.

-What they do is building the platforms that enable data scientists to do their magic.
+What they do is build the platforms that enable data scientists to do their magic.

 These platforms are usually used in five different ways: